ManishBhandariV/Introduction-to-Deep-Learning/README.md

 The folder  MLP contains low level implemetation of a multilayer perceptron.
 Further it also contains few failed scripts and their visualization using tensorboard.
 The file Tensorflowcore contains various small programming tasks solved using Tensorflow functions.

+The CNN folder contains a CNN (built with Keras).
+They use the Keras losses, optimizers and metrics.